ebuckley/htmx-examples/README.md

-#lighting talk on htmx and html over the wire
+# Lightning talk on htmx

 Matt asked me to give a lightning talk about something, and I wasn't immediately sure what I would cover, htmx is a pretty nifty tool I recently came across, and I decided that this would be a good place to start for the talk.
 The project here is the result of the talk, and I hope to include a few examples for you to follow along with.